patheros/PathSetModules/README.md

 The small light on the cube indicates which ice cube is being recorded (red) to and which is being played back (green).
 An ice cube can't be both at the same time.

-Note the recordings on the cubes currently do not persist when the patch is saved.
+Recordings on the cubes will persist when the patch is saved.
 The recordings can also be cleared through the `Clear Cubes` option in the contextual menu.

 ### Clocks